Rapier Activities at Gulf Wars

 - The RMiC may choose to allow Kingdom Rapier Marshals, generals, or their chosen designee to perform inspections in camp.

-- Stickers will be issued to each inspected combatant upon successfully being inspected.
+- Stickers will be issued to each inspected fighter upon successfully being inspected.

-- The GW Medalion Number of the inspecting Marshal will be written on the combatant’s sticker.
+- The GW Medallion Number of the inspecting Marshal will be written on the fighter’s sticker.

 - Those wishing to assist with inspections must be current members of the SCA and an authorized rapier marshal.
 Marshals may perform inspections only after signing in to the Marshal Log Book by presenting the Marshal of the Day with proof of membership, authorization, and site medallion.